microsoft/FluidFramework/packages/dds/counter/README.md

 ### Creation

 The workflow for creating a `SharedCounter` is effectively the same as many of our other DDSes.
-For an example of how to create one, please see our workflow examples for [SharedMap](https://fluidframework.com/docs/data-structures/map/#creation).
+For an example of how to create one, please see our workflow examples for [SharedMap creation][].

 ### Incrementing / decrementing the value

-Once you have created your `SharedCounter`, you can change its value using the [increment](https://fluidframework.com/docs/apis/counter/isharedcounter-interface#increment-methodsignature) method.
+Once you have created your `SharedCounter`, you can change its value using the [increment][] method.
 This method accepts a positive or negative *integer* to be applied to the shared value.